Park Plaza Dermatology: Dr. Pinkas E. Lebovits MD, PC

 Skin cancer is the most common type of cancer in the US, according to the American Academy of Dermatology, but you can help prevent it with annual skin cancer screenings.
-The team, led by dermatologist Pinkas Lebovits, MD, PC, provides comprehensive skin cancer screenings at Park Plaza Dermatology in Midtown Manhattan, New York City.
-To schedule a skin cancer & screening consultation, call Park Plaza Dermatology, or schedule an appointment online.
+The team of NYC dermatologists, led by founder Pinkas Lebovits, MD, PC, provides comprehensive skin cancer screenings at Park Plaza Dermatology in Midtown Manhattan.
+Scheduling a skin cancer & screening consultation has never been easier, simply call Park Plaza Dermatology, or schedule an appointment online today.

 Skin cancer is a sudden growth of abnormal cells in the epidermis, the outer layer of the skin.
 It’s caused by DNA damage, which triggers cell mutations that can form malignant (invasive) tumors.
 When left untreated, skin cancers — particularly melanoma — can spread to other areas of the body, including the liver, stomach, and brain.